oracle/rwloadsim/rwl/test/TEST.md

 This directory contains a large number of tests that will verify (almost) all features of the RWP\*Load Simulator are working properly.
-All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests by providing the wanted test numbers (with .rwl suffix) as agument.
+All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests by providing the wanted test numbers (without the .rwl suffix) as agument.
 Tests are numbered 1, 2, 3, etc.

-When the test.sh script runs, it will generate output in the directory named testres, that already contains _expected_ output for both stdout and stderr of all tests.
+When the test.sh script runs, it will write stdout and stderr from all tests to files in the directory named testres, that already contains _expected_ output for both stdout and stderr of all tests.
-The expected outpus is in files names testres/NNN.out.good respectively testres/NNN.err.good for most tests; some tests are somewhat more complex, so there are a few more files in the testres directory named .good.
+The expected output is in files names testres/NNN.out.good respectively testres/NNN.err.good for most tests; some tests are somewhat more complex, so there are a few more files in the testres directory named .good.
 When the individual tests run, files named testres/NNN.out and testres/NNN.err will be